SBA EIDL Funding Timeline: What To Expect During Application, Approval, & Processing

 EIDL Funding Timeline: From Application To Account Deposit

-Need to know each step in the EIDL funding timeline?
+How long does it take for an SBA disaster loan to be approved?
 Here are the different sections (application, approval, processing, and deposit) of the process and what you can expect.

 Processing & Account Deposit

-The SBA language states that after approval, funds should appear within five days.
-Many businesses experienced longer waits in the program’s last phase, however.
+The SBA language states that funds should appear within five days after approval.
+Many businesses report experiencing longer waits, however.

 How Long Will It Take To Get The Targeted EIDL Grant?